vipulgithub27/vipulgithub27/README.md

 ## 🔍 Professional Journey

-My career includes roles such as **Digital Business Analyst** at **Agile Viral** and **Data Analyst** at **Navitasys India Pvt.
+My career includes roles such as **Product Analyst** at **Agile Viral** and **Data Analyst** at **Navitasys India Pvt.
 Ltd.**, where I led projects like developing predictive models, creating real-time dashboards, and optimizing processes to drive measurable results.
 **Career Highlights**:
 - Representing my university at an international **Datathon** in France.
 - Building a **machine learning credit scoring model** with 82% accuracy.